 You can view the list of ports opened via UPnP in the Keenetic web interface.
-Go to the 'Device lists' page and click on the device record.
+Go to the 'Client lists' page and click on the device record.
 In the 'UPnP port forwarding table' section, you will see a list of ports open for a particular device.

 You can also check open ports on the 'Port forwarding' page.
 The ports opened via UPnP for all devices in your home network are displayed here.

 If your router uses a public IP address to access the Internet, you can check if a port is open on one of the Internet sites that provides this service, for example, at https://portchecker.co/.

 Enter your WAN IP Address and the port number and click the 'Check' button.